Key Takeaways

 - Depreciation: Continue depreciating the asset consistent with similar owned assets

-- Initial direct costs: Expensed over the lease term on the same basis as lease income
+- Initial direct costs: Capitalised to the asset and recognised as depreciation expense over the lease term, on the same basis as lease income

 Worked Example: Operating Lease